dhanarajappu456/Design-Patterns---Python/Behavioural Pattern/Observer.md

 it is fast- realtime- as soon as there is an update in subject, it notifies the observers and more decoupled

 ```
+below is push based observer - where usbject pushes notification to observer
 from abc import ABC, abstractmethod
 #subject/publisher interface
 class ISubject(ABC):